-MPO Development Consent SSD 10418 Part D Where addressed in this AQGGMP document D5. nent plans required under this consent must be prepared in ce with relevant guidelines, and include: - (a) sum mary of relevant background or baseline data; Section 3 (b) deta nils of: (i) the relevant statutory requirements (including any relevant approval, licence or lease conditions); Section 2 (ii) any relevant limits or performance measures and criteria; and Section 4 (iii) the specific performance indicators that are proposed to be used to judge the performance of, or guide the implementation of, the development or any management measures; Section 5 (c) , relevant commitments or recommendations identified in the ument/s listed in condition A2(c); Sections 7.4, 7.6 and 8 (d) escription of the measures to be implemented to comply with the vant statutory requirements, limits, or performance measures and vria; Sections 7, 9, 10 and 11 (e) a pr ogram to monitor and report on the: Sections 8, 10 and 11 (i) impacts and environmental performance of the development; and (ii) effectiveness of the management measures set out pursuant to condition D4(c); (f) cons ontingency plan to manage any unpredicted impacts and their sequences and to ensure that ongoing impacts reduce to levels ow relevant impact assessment criteria as quickly as possible; Section 9 (g) ogram to investigate and implement ways to improve the ironmental performance of the development over time; Section 10 (h) a pr otocol for managing and reporting any: Section 11 (i) incident, non-compliance or exceedance of any impact assessment criterion or performance criterion; (ii) complaint; or (iii) failure to comply with other statutory requirements; (i) lic sources of information and data to assist stakeholders in erstanding environmental impacts of the development; and Section 11.4 (j) a pr otocol for periodic review of the plan.
-Section 10.2 Note Planning Secretary may waive some of these requirements if they necessary or unwarranted for particular management plans.
+MPO Development Consent SSD 10418 Part D Where addressed in this AQGGMP document D5. nent plans required under this consent must be prepared in ce with relevant guidelines, and include: - (a) sum mary of relevant background or baseline data; Section 3 (b) deta ils of: (i) the relevant statutory requirements (including any relevant approval, licence or lease conditions); Section 2 (ii) any relevant limits or performance measures and criteria; and Section 4 (iii) the specific performance indicators that are proposed to be used to judge the performance of, or guide the implementation of, the development or any management measures; Section 5 (C) relevant commitments or recommendations identified in the ument/s listed in condition A2(c); Sections 7.4, 7.6 and 8 (d) a description of the measures to be implemented to comply with the relevant statutory requirements, limits, or performance measures and criteria; vant statutory requirements, limits, or performance measures and Sections 7, 9, 10 and 11 (e) e) a program to monitor and report on the: Sections 8, 10 and 11 (i) impacts and environmental performance of the development; and (ii) effectiveness of the management measures set out pursuant to condition D4(c); (f) cons ntingency plan to manage any unpredicted impacts and their sequences and to ensure that ongoing impacts reduce to levels w relevant impact assessment criteria as quickly as possible; Section 9 (g) ogram to investigate and implement ways to improve the ronmental performance of the development over time; Section 10 (h) a pr otocol for managing and reporting any: Section 11 (i) incident, non-compliance or exceedance of any impact assessment criterion or performance criterion; (ii) complaint; or (iii) failure to comply with other statutory requirements; (i) ic sources of information and data to assist stakeholders in erstanding environmental impacts of the development; and Section 11.4 (j) a pr otocol for periodic review of the plan.
+Section 10.2 Note ) : lanning Secretary may waive some of these requirements if they necessary or unwarranted for particular management plans.